IndexCoop/ITIPS/ITIPS/ITIP-003.md

 4. Call `executeUntransform` for each transformed component that must be untransformed
     - pass in the component to untransform and the untransform data
     - untransform data can be fetched using the corresponding transform helper contract
+5. Execute trades
-5. On the last `executeUntransform` call, the `GeneralIndexModule` will automatically be initialized.
-At this point it is safe to execute a rebalance as normally through the `GeneralIndexModule`
+    - On the last `executeUntransform` call, the `GeneralIndexModule` will automatically be initialized
+    - Since some of the components in the set may rebase, trades need to be executed through a dedicated `trade` function on `IPRebalanceExtension` which absorbs all rebase components and then forwards the trade to `GeneralIndexModule`
+    - To make this work, `IPRebalanceExtension` must be set as an allowed caller in `GeneralIndexModule`
 6. Once rebalancing trades are complete call `setTradesComplete` to denote that we are ready to transform components.
 7. Once the rebalancing trades are complete, call `executeTransform` repeatedly until all component have been transformed
     - pass in the component to transform and the transform data